A Christmas Carol (2009 film): Plot

-The Ghost of Christmas Yet to Come takes Scrooge into the future where a recent death elicits no sympathy from London's inhabitants.
-After being shrunk and chased across London by the Ghost, Scrooge sees his charwoman Mrs. Dilber trade the deceased's possessions to a fence named Old Joe.
-Scrooge sees the deceased's body but refuses to see his face.
-After being shown a couple relieved of the death, Scrooge asks to see tenderness connected to death; the Ghost shows Scrooge the Cratchits' home, where he sees Bob and his family mourning the death of Tiny Tim.
-Clarifying for the identity of the dead man, Scrooge is taken to a cemetery, where the Ghost points out a neglected grave, bearing the name of Scrooge and that he will die on Christmas Day of an unknown (possibly imminent) year.
-Scrooge desperately vows to change his ways before falling into his empty coffin above the flames of Hell, only to find himself returned to his bedroom in the present.
+The Ghost of Christmas Yet to Come appears to Scrooge and shows him a hypothetical future where people respond to an unknown man's death with apathy and even satisfaction.
+Faced with the man's covered body, Scrooge asks to see tenderness associated with death, and the Ghost shows him the Cratchit family mourning the death of Tiny Tim.
+Finally, the Ghost takes Scrooge to a cemetery and points out a tombstone bearing Scrooge's name, confirming that he is the dead man; the stone further indicates that his death will fall on Christmas Day of an undisclosed and possibly imminent year.
+Horrified, Scrooge vows to change his ways before finding himself back in his bedroom.

-Discovering it is Christmas Day, a gleeful Scrooge begins spreading happiness and joy around London, anonymously sending the Cratchits a turkey dinner, providing charity to one of the portly gentleman, and attending Fred's Christmas dinner, where he is warmly welcomed.
+Discovering it is Christmas Day, a gleeful Scrooge begins spreading happiness and joy around London, anonymously sending the Cratchits a turkey, providing charity to one of the gentlemen, and attending Fred's Christmas dinner.
 The next day, Scrooge raises Bob's salary and pledges his support for the Cratchits.
 Scrooge becomes a father figure to Tiny Tim, who overcomes his ailments and is restored to health, treating everyone with kindness, generosity, and compassion, thus embodying the Christmas spirit.